kadamwhite/mbtapi/README.md

 Use of the MBTA API is subject to the [Mass DoT Developers License Agreement](http://www.massdot.state.ma.us/Portals/0/docs/developers/develop_license_agree.pdf)

-Contributions to the library are welcome: please open an issue if you encounter any issues!
+Contributions to the library are welcome: please open an issue if you encounter any problems!